php-repos/phpkg-documentations/customization.md

 ### Config packages

 You don't have to do anything with this config.
-Saeghe will use this config to keep track of the required packages for your application.
+It gets used to keep track of the required packages for your application.